 - Bay Leaf – Kick up the flavors a notch or two by adding in a couple of bay leaves to the stew.
 It’s a great addition!

-- Worcestershire Sauce – By adding Worcestershire sauce to the beef stew recipe, you are making it a little bit saltier, and it will have an even deeper taste.
+- Worcestershire Sauce – By adding Worcestershire sauce to the beef stew recipe, you are making it a little bit saltier, and it will have an even deeper flavor.
 I would start with one or two tablespoons and add more later as desired.

 - Peas – If you remember grandma’s beef stew recipe, she probably added peas.
 Not only does it make the soup stretch farther, it adds some lovely color too.